sanskrit/raw_etexts_english/blogs/manasataramgini/2006/11/2006-11-01_ekanamsha-in-nastika-myth-making-and-implications-for-astika-paurano-tantric-history.md

 The ghata jAtaka myth while a confused version of the Astika harivaMsha myth purposely adapted to accentuate a nAstika sermon, it provides interesting corroboration regarding the evolutionary history of early vaiShNava and shAkta elements.

+### jaina version
 The jaina nAstikas also have adapted the harivaMsha in their purANas and explicitly mention baladeva and vAsudeva’s sister, ekAnaMsha, (corrupted there as ekanAsA) and identify her with vana-durgA or vidhyAvAsinI, albeit in a virulent